 Express kidnappings are common in Latin America, and Nicaragua is no exception.
+But, is this a real threat to visitors?
+We take a look at just how safe Nicaragua is for travelers.

 Most crime occurs in the capital Managua, and typically in certain hot-spots.
 Pickpocketing is common at bus stations, on crowded buses, and in the markets – especially the Oriental, Huembes, and Mayoreo Markets.
+To avoid pickpockets, try to travel with minimal cash on you, and avoid taking expensive cameras out on the streets.
+Keep you phone hidden, and if you must use it, find somewhere quiet – this might help avoiding any unwanted attention.

-Around the vicinity of the old cathedral is a well-known crime pit, and incidents against foreigners have occurred on Avenida Bolivar between the Plaza Inter Rotunda and the Military Hospital, the TICABUS terminal in Barrio Martha Quezada, and in the Altamira neighborhood.
+In Managua, around the vicinity of the old cathedral is a well-known crime pit, and incidents against foreigners have occurred on Avenida Bolivar between the Plaza Inter Rotunda and the Military Hospital, the TICABUS terminal in Barrio Martha Quezada, and in the Altamira neighborhood.

 Although less than in the capital, street crime is also a problem in Puerto Cabezas, Bluefields, and the Corn Islands.